Job Title: PROCUREMENT MANAGER

-- Oversee the total contracting and procurement functions for the Detroit Housing Commission by providing technical assistance to both superiors and colleagues in navigating the government procurement process acquisition of all goods and services when needed to perform their responsibilities and to direct the work of subordinates to fulfill the requisites of internal and external procurement .
+- Oversee the total contracting and procurement functions for the Detroit Housing Commission by providing technical assistance to both superiors and colleagues in navigating the government procurement process to purchasing goods and services when needed to perform their responsibilities and to direct the work of subordinates to fulfill the requisites of internal and external procurement .

 - Supervise technical staff engaged in procurement activities including securing contractual services and selling salvageable materials.